 - I decided to take the day off and run some errands.

 - Could I take next Friday off?
-I’d like to make a doctor’s appointment.
+I need to see the dentist.

 take off after someone: to chase or follow someone who just left a place.

-- I took off after the woman in front of me at the grocery store because she forgot to take her credit card with her.
+- I took off after the woman who was in front of me at the grocery store because she forgot to take her credit card with her.